Homeownership hack: teaming up gets you more bang for your buck

 💡 Pro tip

 Co-owners should document and track individual and group contributions, payments, and ownership.
-In particular, you'll want to keep a record for:
+In particular, you'll want to keep records for:

 Being diligent about getting things in writing avoids confusion and makes things easier if co-owners decide to go their separate ways.